-ACC226 MANAGERIAL ACCOUNTING // 3 CREDITS
+ACC226 MANAGERIAL ACCOUNTING // 3 CREDITS PREREQUISITES: MA100 OR MA105

-This course is a continuation of Financial Accounting, shifting the focus from external reporting to internal needs of managers.
+This course is a continuation of Financial Accounting, shifting the focus from external reporting to the internal needs of managers.
 Managerial accounting information helps managers accomplish three essential functions: planning, controlling and decision-making.
 The course provides students with an understanding of managerial accounting information to enable them to evaluate the usefulness of managerial accounting techniques in the real world.
 Topics include managerial accounting terminology, budgeting, costing, break-even analysis, and cost-volume-profitability analysis.
 The methods of identifying and extracting relevant information from managerial accounting systems as an input to decision making and performance evaluation are stressed throughout the course.

-ACC235 PRINCIPLES OF ACCOUNTING II // 3 CREDITS PREREQUISITES: ACC210
+ACC235 PRINCIPLES OF ACCOUNTING II // 3 CREDITS PREREQUISITES: ACC226